27th Daintree Rainforest Property Rescued

 Thanks to your support the 27th block of rainforest has been rescued in the lowland Daintree Rainforest

-Lot 32 Cape Tribulation Road, Kimberley is the 27th threatened rainforest property in the Daintree to be saved by Rainforest Rescue supporters.
+Lot 32 Cape Tribulation Road, Kimberley is the 27th Daintree rescue, saved by Rainforest Rescue supporters.
 Lot 32 is important as it is the third Rainforest Rescue property recently purchased with the intent to build in a new wildlife corridor connecting Daintree National Park and Nature Reserves in the Cape Kimberley region.

-This is a great win for the Daintree as protected habitat coridoors are vital for improving the resilience of the rainforest and the many important local and endangered species that live there.
+This is a great win for the Daintree as protected habitat corridors are vital for improving the resilience of the rainforest and the many important local and endangered species that live there.

 Julian Gray, Rainforest Rescue CEO

-The combined threats of development and climate change need to be countered by the creation of protected areas to ensure that internationally important and unique rainforest such as the lowland Daintree survive for future generations.
+The combined threats of development and climate change need to be countered by the creation of protected areas to ensure that internationally important and unique rainforest such as the lowland Daintree Rainforest survives for future generations.